 David and Kay Green have preserved 1,223 acres of forest land along 2 miles of the Ocmulgee River in Jones County.
-The property contains major tributaries to the river including 5.5 miles of Butler’s Creek.
+The property contains major tributaries, including 5.5 miles of Butler’s Creek.
 The landowners can continue to manage the forest, as they have for several generations, as long as wide riparian buffers are preserved.
 This is the second tract protected by the Green family (1,162 acres was protected in 2011).
 These properties are adjacent to the Piedmont National Wildlife Refuge.

 Dr. John Odom has preserved 1,050 acres of working and natural forests along over 4 miles of black-water streams and wetlands in Crisp County.
 This property contains high-priority habitats including longleaf pine, wiregrass savanna, and extensive habitat for the federally-protected gopher tortoise.
 The land has been in the Odom Family for over 140 years.
 The family can continue some agriculture while also preserving the important conservation values in this farming community in Middle Georgia.A partnership with the Georgia Conservancy

 Virginia and Carrol Beavers have protected 49 acres in Athens-Clarke County (behind the Boulevard Neighborhood).
 The property includes streams that flow into the North Oconee River and an informal network of bike trails.
 The landowners are generously allowing Athens Land Trust to provide public access for the community with walking and biking trails and an urban farm.